pathbox/Cookfad/README.md

 + paint cooking oil on salmon with brush
 + put salmon in oven, so let's buy a oven!
 + start the oven, set temperature to 200°, wait for about 15 minutes

+### 6. Bitter gourd and eggs :fire::egg:

+:bento:Food Material: bitter gourd, three eggs

+:sake:Flavouring: salt, cooking oil

+:hotsprings:Procedure:
++ slice bitter gourd
++ open the eggs and mix up them， put some salt in them
++ first fire the bitter gourd
++ second put the eggs that is beaten in the wok
++ put some water
++ put a bit of salt in the wok
++ finish